LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

   - Code reveiws are due tomrrow.
   - Production version is due Thursday.

-- This week's reading quiz
+- Remember to take this week's reading quiz before class time on Wednesday!
-  - 4 people didn't take the quiz, so I'm reopening it.
-  - I won't normally do this :-)

 - Does anyone have any general questions about anything?

 # Review